DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **Root folder**

-First, we need to create a "dafoam" folder in your home directory (you can also install DAFoam into a different folder).
+First, we need to create a root folder where DAFoam will be installed to.
+The default is $HOME/dafoam, and you can change to a different path by modifying the first line.
+We suggest you reserve at least 5 Gb hard disk space for the DAFoam installation.
 Then create a "loadDAFoam.sh" bash script to set up the root path $DAFOAM_ROOT_PATH, and load the loadDAFoam.sh script:

 <pre>
+export DAFOAM_ROOT_PATH=$HOME/dafoam
-mkdir -p $HOME/dafoam && \
+mkdir -p "$DAFOAM_ROOT_PATH" && \
+cd "$DAFOAM_ROOT_PATH" && \
-echo '#!/bin/bash' > $HOME/dafoam/loadDAFoam.sh && \
+echo '#!/bin/bash' > loadDAFoam.sh && \
-echo '# DAFoam root path' >> $HOME/dafoam/loadDAFoam.sh && \
+echo '# DAFoam root path' >> loadDAFoam.sh && \
-echo 'export DAFOAM_ROOT_PATH=$HOME/dafoam' >> $HOME/dafoam/loadDAFoam.sh && \
+echo "export DAFOAM_ROOT_PATH=$DAFOAM_ROOT_PATH" >> loadDAFoam.sh && \
-chmod 755 $HOME/dafoam/loadDAFoam.sh && \
+chmod 755 loadDAFoam.sh && \
-. $HOME/dafoam/loadDAFoam.sh
+. ./loadDAFoam.sh
 </pre>

 {% include note.html content="You need to complete the following steps on the same terminal session.
 If you start a new terminal session, you need to load the loadDAFoam.sh script before installing DAFoam packages!" %}